boblsturm/aimusicgenerationchallenge2022/README.md

 - Stage 2: scoring of the remaining tunes along structure and melody (graded on a scale 1, 2, 3, 4, 5) where 1 is poor.
 2. The ranking of the artificial judges will be done by the organizers by comparing AI judge outputs with those of the real judges in each stage.
 3. To measure the differences between real and AI judges in stage 1 we will count coincident rejections of all judges.
-4. To measure the differences between real and AI judges in stage 2, we will compute a mean minimum magnitude difference of scores for non-rejected tunes.
+4. To measure the differences between real and AI judges in stage 2, we will compute a mean minimum absolute difference of scores for non-rejected tunes.
 5. There will be baseline computational judges, such as “reject all”, “score all as 3”, and "randomly reject or score”.

 ## Title Evaluation